imec-idlab/OpenMote-CC2538-Sniffer/README.md

 To pause the sniffer to change the channel or quit, just press the return key.

+## FCS vs RSSI/LQI
+Although the OpenMote provides the FCS in the TI CC24XX format, the host will recalculate the FCS before passing it to wireshark (when the checksum is correct).

+If you want to see the TI CC24XX FCS (which contains the RSSI and LQI) in wireshark then you should pass the --replace-fcs option to the sniffer.

+Wireshark supports both these variations, however only one can be used at a time.
+So if wireshark is parsing the FCS in the wrong way then you might want to change this wireshark setting.
+If you already have packets then you can right click on the FCS on one of them and directly check/uncheck "TI CC24XX FCS format" under the Protocol Preferences menu.
+If you don't have any packets yet you can go to Edit > Preferences in the menu bar.
+In the list under Protocols, search for IEEE 802.15.4.
+Check/Uncheck the "TI CC24XX FCS format" option which you find here.

+## Compiling the sniffer yourself
+For instructions on how to recompile the sniffer, check the README.md file inside the src folder.

 ## Potential issues

 ### Linux: Permission denied: '/dev/ttyUSBX'